-- In the UI-optimized version of Viedoc Me, when a simple visibility condition has been set to make a form item show depending on the selection of a radio button, and a subject selects the radio button, an error message is displayed. - If additional languages are imported (to be used in Viedoc Me) and after that code lists are combined via "Formats" (for example for SAS export) then the imported languages are lost.
+- If additional languages are imported (to be used in Viedoc Me) and after that code lists are combined via "Formats" (for example for SAS export) then the imported languages are lost.
 The workaround is to import the languages again after the code lists have been combined. - For Viedoc Me translations, if any of the translated values in the file to be imported is a number, the file import fails without prompting any feedback to the end user.
-The workaround is to remove the numbers from the columns in the translated file that correspond to the translated content before importing the file in Viedoc Designer (the numeric values will be kept in the original English version and will be displayed as such in the translated Viedoc Me form). - The drawing pad item is not working on IE 11.
-For Safari it only works on Safari 12+ versions. - Viedoc Me does not support forms with form link items. - The PDF export containing form PDFs submitted from the new Viedoc Me application in Japanese Kanji will not be generated correctly if embedded fonts are included. - Long option labels for radio buttons and check boxes do not have line breaks.
+The workaround is to remove the numbers from the columns in the translated file that correspond to the translated content before importing the file in Viedoc Designer (the numeric values will be kept in the original English version and will be displayed as such in the translated Viedoc Me form). - Viedoc Me does not support forms with form link items. - The PDF export containing form PDFs submitted from the new Viedoc Me application in Japanese Kanji will not be generated correctly if embedded fonts are included. - Long option labels for radio buttons and check boxes do not have line breaks. - Sharing the Viedoc Me access details via text message does not work for studies that are running on the Viedoc China instance.